exadel-inc/esl/src/modules/esl-a11y-group/README.md

 Authors: *Julia Murashko*

-ESL A11y Group - helper custom element that adds a11y group behavior to targets.
+ESLA11yGroup - helper custom element that adds a11y group behavior to targets.
-ESL A11y Group tracks keyboard to loop focus of the targeting elements (with arrow keyboard keys navigation).
+ESLA11yGroup tracks keyboard to loop focus of the targeting elements (with arrow keyboard keys navigation).

 ### Attributes / Properties